On this page

 You can use an authorization server to perform Single Sign-On (SSO) with Okta for your OIDC apps.
 You can also use an authorization server to secure your own APIs and provide user authorization to access your web services.

 OIDC is used to authenticate users with a web app.
-The app uses the ID token that is returned from the authorization server to know if a user is authenticated and to obtain profile information about the user, such as their username or locale.
+The app uses the ID token returned from the authorization server to know if a user is authenticated.
+The app also uses the ID token to obtain profile information about the user, such as their username or locale.
 OAuth 2.0 is used to authorize user access to an API.
 An access token is used by the resource server to validate a user's level of authorization/access.
 When using OIDC or OAuth, the authorization server authenticates a user and issues an ID token and/or an access token.

 Note: You can't mix tokens between different authorization servers.
 By design, authorization servers don't have trust relationships with each other.